andyhsim/local-load-balancer/load-balancing-faqs-2.md

 You can find answers to frequently asked questions about the IBM© Cloud Local Load Balancer here.
 {: shortdesc}

-## What Load Balancing products does IBM© offer?
+## What load balancing products does IBM© offer?
 {: #products}
 {: faq}
 {: support}